openSUSE/docserv/README.md

    7. Install Docserv² with setuptools in develop mode: `python3 setup.py develop`
    8. Make sure the Docker service is running: `systemctl start docker` (To run Docserv² as a regular user, make sure your user is part of the group `docker`.)
+   9. Make sure that the right configuration (INI) directory is chosen (defaults to the configuration directory from this repository).
+To check, use:
+      `printenv DOCSERV_CONFIG_DIR`.
+To set, use
+      `export DOCSERV_CONFIG_DIR=/path/to/dir`.

 # Scripts That Are Part of Docserv²